ncls-p/notes/README.md

 ## 📈 Project Status

-🚧 **Pre-Development / Initial Setup Phase** 🚧
+🚧 **Initial Foundation Laid / Core Development Underway** 🚧

-This project is currently in its foundational stages.
-We are actively working on setting up the core infrastructure and beginning development on the initial set of features.
+This project has moved beyond initial setup.
+Core infrastructure, including user authentication and basic data structures, is in place.
+We are actively developing the primary features.

 Follow our progress and see what's planned by checking out our [Project Backlog (BACKLOG.md)](./BACKLOG.md)!